If you visited the Family House this summer, you may have met our former Guest Services Intern, Mya, smiling behind the front desk.

 When Mya was 11 years old, she caught a stomach bug—something not uncommon—but this time, she didn’t bounce back as she normally did.
 She was hospitalized, had to use Skype to attend class, and was unable to see her friends.
 She also lost a significant amount of weight and was given an NG feeding tube that she kept for over a year.

 Mya, her family, and her doctors knew her liver was deteriorating.
-She was placed on the transplant list and waited 18 months until she received her precious gift of life from a selfless donor.
+She was placed on the transplant list at CHOP and waited 18 months until she received her precious gift of life from a selfless donor.

 “It was a terrifying process,” Mya reflects.
 “I remember looking at myself and thinking that I looked like a skeleton, but I found peace in knowing that there was always an end road.
 My mom always told me, ‘Thank goodness it’s just liver disease.
 We know how to fix this, and it will all be okay.’”